enginestein/CleanPhi/README.md

 from CleanPhi import clean

 clean("some input",
-    fix_unicode=True,               # fix various unicode errors
+    unicode=True,               # fix various unicode errors
-    to_ascii=True,                  # transliterate to closest ASCII representation lower=True,                     # lowercase text
+    to_ascii=True,                  # transliterate to closest ASCII representation to_lower=True,                     # to_lowercase text
-    no_line_breaks=False,           # fully strip line breaks as opposed to only normalizing them no_urls=False,                  # replace all URLs with a special token no_emails=False,                # replace all email addresses with a special token no_phone_numbers=False,         # replace all phone numbers with a special token no_numbers=False,               # replace all numbers with a special token no_digits=False,                # replace all digits with a special token no_currency_symbols=False,      # replace all currency symbols with a special token no_punct=False,                 # remove punctuations
+    no_line_breaks=False,           # fully strip line breaks as opposed to only normalizing them remove_url=False,                  # replace all URLs with a special token remove_email=False,                # replace all email addresses with a special token remove_ph=False,         # replace all phone numbers with a special token remove_nums=False,               # replace all numbers with a special token remove_digits=False,                # replace all digits with a special token remove_currency=False,      # replace all currency symbols with a special token remove_punct=False,                 # remove punctuations
     replace_with_punct="",          # instead of removing punctuations you may replace them replace_with_url="<URL>",
     replace_with_email="<EMAIL>",